Perceptual Quality Assessment of Virtual Reality Videos in the Wild: Introduction

-Different from traditional planar videos, an omnidirectional video, by its name, records/generates the scene of interest by capturing/tracing light from all directions at possibly varying viewpoints through time.
+Different from a planar video, a panoramic video, by its name, records/generates the scene of interest by capturing/tracing light from all directions at possibly varying viewpoints through time.
 This gives rise to a $360\degree \times 180\degree$ spherical field of view (FoV) at any time instance.
 With the help of a head-mounted display (HMD), users can freely explore the virtual scene using head and gaze movements as if they were in the real world.
-Such immerse and interactive viewing experience renders existing quality assessment methods for planar videos \cite{Wang2004VQA,Wang2012VQA,Xu2020_C3DVQA,Li2019VSFA,Korhonen2019_TLVQA,Ying2021Patch_up,Franz2021_MLSP-VQA} ineffective in predicting the perceived quality of 360\degree~videos.
-Although several subjective quality studies \cite{Singla2017OVD,Curcio2017OVD,Tran2017OVD,IVQAD2017,Zhang2018_subjective,ZhangY2018OVD,Lopes2018subjective,li2018_subjective,Meng2021OVD} on omnidirectional videos have been conducted, they may have three limitations.
-First, most of the resulting databases contain \textit{ synthetic} distortions only, with compression artifacts being the most representative.
+Such immerse and interactive viewing experience poses a great challenge to existing quality assessment methods for planar videos \cite{Wang2004VQA,Wang2012VQA,Xu2020_C3DVQA,Li2019VSFA,Korhonen2019_TLVQA,Ying2021Patch_up,Franz2021_MLSP-VQA} when predicting 360\degree~video quality.
+Although several subjective quality studies \cite{Singla2017OVD,Curcio2017OVD,Tran2017OVD,IVQAD2017,Zhang2018_subjective,ZhangY2018OVD,Lopes2018subjective,li2018_subjective,Meng2021OVD} on panoramic videos have been conducted, they may suffer from three limitations.
+First, most of the resulting databases contain \textit{synthetic} distortions only, with compression artifacts being the most representative.
 This is an oversimplification of the real-world situation, where user-generated 360{\degree} videos may suffer from commingled \textit{authentic} distortions, often \textit{localized} spatiotemporally.
 The extensively studied compression artifacts may no longer dominate the perceptual quality.
-Second, the databases assume the viewing conditions such as the starting point and the exploration time to be fixed, which is over-constrained when viewing virtual scenes with HMDs.
-If such constraints are relaxed, the visible distortions of a 360{\degree} video are probably not perceived for some viewing conditions, and thus it is reasonable to rate the perceptual quality as perfect.
-Third, given a fixed human labeling budget, the number of unique reference 360{\degree} videos in the databases is determined by the number of synthetic distortion types and levels, which is limited to a few dozens (if not fewer).
+Second, the databases assume the viewing conditions such as the starting point and exploration time to be fixed, which is overly restrictive when viewing virtual scenes with HMDs.
+Relaxing these constraints can lead to situations where the visible distortions of a 360{\degree} video are probably not perceived under some viewing conditions.
+Thus it is reasonable to rate the perceptual quality as high.
+Third, given a fixed human labeling budget, the number of unique reference 360{\degree} videos is determined by the number of synthetic distortion types and levels, which is limited to a few dozen (if not fewer).
 As such, these databases fail to sufficiently represent real-world videos with diverse content, distortion, and motion complexities.